Get Answers to Your Questions

 An assisted living community is a safe and secure environment where seniors can go to live a relatively independent lifestyle but also receive support with certain daily activities.
 These activities may include bathing, dressing, medication administration, mobility and more.
-Our skilled staff members are on hand to help you perform these tasks safely while still respecting your independence.
+Our trained staff members are on hand to help you perform these tasks safely while still respecting your independence.

 Our assisted living communities also provide excellent accommodations for seniors, as well as an active and social environment where seniors can meet other people in the same stage of life.

 How is assisted living different from a nursing home?

 Assisted living does not provide advanced, round-the-clock medical care, such as treatment for specific conditions like advanced Alzheimer’s.
 Skilled nursing homes, on the other hand, are designed to house and assist individuals who have health conditions that require constant monitoring and round-the-clock availability of medical personnel.

 You may not know which level of care you or your loved one needs.
 That’s not a problem.
 Our assisted living communities can do an assessment to determine the level of care needed for your situation.